JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-05-10-jetpack-compose-constraintlayout.md

 title.width = spread
 ```

-That means it'll be aligned below the header image, and to the right of the portrait image.
-The `spread` width has the same effect than for the `View` system `ConstraintLayout`: Since our text is smaller than the available width space there, we want to take all available space so its content (the actual text within the composable) gets aligned to the left given its gravity.
+This will make it position below the header image, and to the right of the portrait image.

+The `spread` width has the same effect than for the `View` system `ConstraintLayout`; Since our text is smaller than the available width space, we want it to take all the available space instead, so its content (the actual text rendered within the composable) gets aligned to the left per its gravity.
 Here's the visual result with the text background in Red so you can see what I'm talking about:

 <table>
 	<tr>